 📖 Variations

-Try different spices, making some of the more prominent, like Turmeric.
+- More turmeric: ry spices like turmeric to make the earthy flavors more prominent.
 Changing the ratio between parsley and turmeric will deliver a yellow falafel more commonly found in an Egyptian mezze platter.

 It is easy to make a healthier version of this dish.
-Simply place the falafel balls on a baking sheet; optionally, drizzle them with just a little olive oil to make baked falafel.
+Place the falafel balls on a baking sheet; optionally, drizzle them with just a little olive oil to make baked falafel.

-Bake the falafel balls in the oven on medium-high heat for about minutes.
+Bake the falafel balls in the oven on medium-high heat for about 25-30 minutes in a preheated oven at 375 ºF, flipping them halfway through baking until evenly golden brown.

 Try one before removing the baking sheet to ensure they are evenly cooked.

 You can also air-fry these balls.
-In fact, making them in an air fryer will help to make an equally crispy falafel recipe.
+Making them in an air fryer will help to make an equally crispy falafel recipe.

-Another great use of the uncooked falafel paste is to make small patties to make vegan sandwiches.
+Shape: Another great use of the uncooked falafel paste is making small patties for vegan sandwiches or falafel burgers.

 🥢 How to serve